-Immunotherapy for bladder cancer
+Immunotherapy for advanced bladder cancer

 Immunotherapy uses the body’s own immune system to fight cancer.
 BCG is a type of immunotherapy treatment that has been used for many years to treat non-muscle-invasive bladder cancer.
-A new group of immunotherapy drugs called checkpoint inhibitors work by helping the immune system to recognise and attack the cancer.
+A newer group of immunotherapy drugs called checkpoint inhibitors work by helping the immune system to recognise and attack the cancer.

 Side effects of immunotherapy

 Like all treatments, checkpoint inhibitors can cause side effects.
 Because these drugs act on the immune system, they can sometimes cause the immune system to attack healthy cells in any part of the body.
 This can lead to a variety of side effects such as skin rash, diarrhoea, breathing problems, inflammation of the liver, hormone changes and temporary arthritis.
 Your doctor will discuss possible side effects with you.

 To learn more see Immunotherapy.

 Video: What is immunotherapy?

 Podcast: Immunotherapy & Targeted Therapy